 Plant Name : Polyalthia Bullata

-Black Tongkat Ali comes from a plant known as Polyalthia bullata with a small root at 2-3 cm in diameter, which is significantly smaller diameter than yellow Tongkat Ali.
-Also known as Wild Black Gorilla or Tongkat Ali Baginda, the Black Tongkat Ali is found in alongside rivers in lowland forest of Peninsular Malaysia such in the state of Pahang.
+Black Tongkat Ali comes from a plant known as Polyalthia bullata with a small root at 2-3 cm in diameter, which is a significantly smaller diameter than yellow Tongkat Ali.
+Also known as Wild Black Gorilla, Tongkat Ali Baginda and Tongkat Ali Hitam, the Black Tongkat Ali is found along the rivers in the lowland forest of Peninsular Malaysia such in the state of Pahang.

 How does it taste like?
 Black Tongkat Ali smells fishy (perhaps due to the location where it is generally found – i.e near the river), but generally tastes less bitter than Yellow Tongkat Ali.